KIOS-Research/CCWI2022-PathoINVEST/README.md

-# CCWI2022-PathoINVEST
+# PathoINVEST (WDSA/CCWI 2202)
-Repository for the code presented at CCWI2022 (Paraskevopoulos et al. 2022)
+Repository for the code presented in the paper "PATHOINVEST: PATHOGEN CONTAMINATION INVESTIGATIONS DURING EMERGENCIES" at WDSA-CCWI 2022